-The college has numerous job opportunities, which are granted to applicants on the basis of need and competence.
-Students who have difficulty meeting their payments may be asked to take self-help in the college.
-While aptitudes and skills are taken into consideration in assigning work, yet it is expected that students will perform cooperatively the tasks that are assigned to them.
-It is expected that students will carry through a work assignment for a semester except for reasons of ill health, and the privilege of earning a part of expenses in this way is conditioned upon satisfactory performance of duties.
+While aptitudes, skills, and the student's preference are taken into consideration in granting work scholarships, yet it is expected that students will perform cooperatively the tasks assigned to them.
+Unsatisfactory performance of duties is ground for suspending the scholarship privilege.
+It is also expected that students will carry through a work assignment for a semester, except for reasons of ill health.